Trump-Biden First Presidential Debate: Key Takeaways

 Biden, on the other hand, said the American people should have the right to decide the Supreme Court nomination through the winner of the 2020 election.

-Trump, Biden Spar Over Healthcare: The former vice president said Trump's agenda with Barett's nomination is to strike down the Barack Obama-era Affordable Care Act, and should the law be overturned by the Supreme Court, 100 million people with pre-existing conditions will lose healthcare coverage.
+Trump, Biden Spar Over Healthcare: The former vice president said Trump's agenda with Barett's nomination is to strike down the Barack Obama-era Affordable Care Act, and should the law be overturned by the Supreme Court, 100 million people with pre-existing conditions would lose healthcare coverage.

 Trump disputed the number and went on to attack Biden claiming the latter's health care plan would "extinguish" private health care of 180 million people, which earned an immediate interjection of "that's simply not true" from the rival candidate.

-The animated discussion on healthcare saw Trump claiming that the Democratic party "wants to go socialist" and Biden dismissing the allegations.
+The animated discussion on healthcare saw Trump claiming that the Democratic party "wants to go socialist" and Biden retorting "I am the Democratic Party right now."
 Trump said he had a plan to replace the Affordable Care Act, but offered no details.

+Trump's Handling Of The Pandemic: Wallace brought up the 7 million cases of COVID-19 and more than 200,000 deaths in the United States as he commenced a discussion on the pandemic.

-Trump's Handling Of The Pandemic: Biden pointed out that 40,000 people were contracting the disease each day, saying, the president was responsible for the dismal numbers.
+Biden pointed out that 40,000 people were contracting the disease each day and laid the blame squarely on Trump for the dismal numbers.
 Trump, in turn, laid the blame on China and disputed the numbers of people affected in other countries.

 The president claimed credit for closing the borders early on in the pandemic.
 The debate took an acrimonious turn when Trump accused Biden of mishandling the swine flu.
 Biden in return said he did not "trust" Trump over the upcoming vaccines.